Ruraldale, Ohio

-Ruraldale is an unincorporated community in Muskingum County, in the U.S. state of Ohio.
+Ruraldale is an unincorporated community in the U.S. state of Ohio.
+It is located in Blue Rock Township in southern Muskingum County.

 History

 Ruraldale was originally called Rockville, but the name was changed to Ruraldale when the town site was platted in 1854.
 A post office called Rural Dale was established in 1852, the name was changed to Ruraldale in 1895, and the post office closed in 1902.

 Notable person

 Farmer Vaughn, a catcher for the Cincinnati Reds, was born at Ruraldale in 1864.